Hunan University of Chinese Medicine: Rankings and reputation

-In 2018, the Best Chinese Universities Ranking, also known as the "Shanghai Ranking", ranked Hunan University of Chinese Medicine at 282nd among all Chinese universities, and as of 2022, Hunan University of Chinese Medicine ranked the best in Hunan and 32nd nationwide among Chinese Medical Universities including in the ranking.
+In 2018, the Best Chinese Universities Ranking, also known as the "Shanghai Ranking", ranked Hunan University of Chinese Medicine at 282nd among all Chinese universities, and as of 2023, Hunan University of Chinese Medicine is ranked the best in Central China and 26th nationwide among Chinese Medical Universities including in the ranking.

 As of 2022, Hunan University of Chinese Medicine ranked #1854 globally, #734 in Asia and #283 in China in the 2023 Best Global Universities by the U.S. News & World Report Best Global University Ranking.
-The university ranked # 1875 in the world out of nearly 30,000 universities worldwide by the University Rankings by Academic Performance 2021-2022.
+The university ranked # 1858 in the world out of nearly 30,000 universities worldwide by the University Rankings by Academic Performance 2022-2023.